-Rachel, our resident chemist, came to Hampton Roads by way of Christopher Newport University after growing up in Fauquier County, Virginia.
-Since joining our team in 2016, she spends her days sciencing our beer, specializing in nerdy pick-up lines and aspiring to be Leslie Knope when she grows up.
+Rachel, our assistant brewer and resident chemist, came to Hampton Roads by way of Christopher Newport University after growing up in Fauquier County, Virginia.
+Since joining our team in 2016, she spends her days brewing & sciencing our beer, specializing in nerdy pick-up lines and aspiring to be Leslie Knope when she grows up.
 She loves relaxing on the beach, rooting for the Washington Capitals and hanging out with her boyfriend, Dan, and derpy dog, Harley.

 Ladies' man, truck/train/puppy/dinosaur aficionado, aspiring talker, and life of the party toddler.
 Loves spicy Doritos and has the best dance moves on staff.
 You'll often see him flying by on a little red bike.
 Will gladly play with all dogs & kids who visit the brewery so you can enjoy your beer.

-He might not be the brightest light in the harbor, but it's impossible not to love this gentle giant.
+He might not be the brightest light in the harbor, but it's impossible not to love this happy-go-lucky Labradoodle.
 Is highly motivated by treats and attention.

 Loves to dig, chew and jump!
-This German Wirehaired Pointer is always ready to play and tends to be sneaky!
+This German Wirehaired Pointer is always ready to play and tends to be sneaky.